Kaushik2709/Leet_2_Git/README.md

-# 🚀 DSA Sync: LeetCode to GitHub Automated Bridge
+# 🚀 Leet_2_Git: LeetCode to GitHub Automated Bridge

-**DSA Sync** is a sophisticated Chrome extension that streamlines your coding journey by automatically synchronizing your "Accepted" LeetCode submissions to a dedicated GitHub repository.
+**Leet_2_Git** is a sophisticated Chrome extension that streamlines your coding journey by automatically synchronizing your "Accepted" LeetCode submissions to a dedicated GitHub repository.
 It handles code extraction, formatting, and README documentation in real-time.

 ---